 “Among the primordial sentiments, the cosmic anguish is certainly the most creative.
-To it man owes the most profound forms and figures, matured not only from its conscious inner life, but also from the repercussions of it in the innumerable works of the external culture.
+To it man owes the most profound forms and figures, matured not only from its conscious inner life, but also from the repercussions of it in the innumerable works of external culture.
 Like a secret melody not perceptible by everyone, the anguish becomes known through the language of the forms of every true work of art, of every deep philosophy, of every significant action”.

 “In every work that expresses the whole man, the whole sense of existence, anguish and desire, despite being intertwined, remain distinct”.